Send the First Online Dating Message...and Get Results

-Solution: Keep it clean, staying away from obsessive comments on breasts, butt, and other sensitive areas.
-If you must comment on photos, note an attractive article of clothing or only obliquely reference that person's looks.
+Solution: Keep it clean, staying away from comments on boobs, butts, and other sensitive areas.
+If you must comment on photos, obliquely reference that person's looks.

 6. Spelling and Grammar Count

 Online dating messaging is not the same thing as texting your best friend.
-We are continually amazed at how many recipients judge the sender based on the spelling and grammar in that message.
-Bad spelling and grammar are the message equivalent of showing up at a date smelling bad or with hair growing out of your ears: correctable and excusable, but not pretty at all.
+Don't be surprised that recipients judge the sender based on the spelling and grammar in that message.
+Bad spelling and grammar are the message equivalent of showing up at a date smelling bad: correctable and possibly excusable, but not pretty at all.

 Solution: It's only a few sentences.
-Take the time to correct spelling or grammar that you know is wrong.
-If you don't know, then run it past a friend you knows or use a spelling- and grammar-checker.
+Take the time to correct spelling or grammar that you suspect is wrong.
+Run it past a friend, or use a spelling- and grammar-checker.